CrayLabs/SmartSim/README.md

 # SmartSim

-SmartSim makes it easier to use common Machine Learning (ML) libraries like PyTorch and TensorFlow, on numerical simulations at scale.
+SmartSim makes it easier to use common Machine Learning (ML) libraries like PyTorch and TensorFlow, in High Performance Computing (HPC) simulations and workloads.

 SmartSim provides an API to connect HPC (MPI + X) simulations written in Fortran, C, C++, and Python to an in-memory database called